ianmilligan1/Historian-WARC-1/README.md

 Historian-WARC-1
 ======================

+**Note: This is very preliminary, now depreciated work.
+I've largely moved to Solr and Warcbase as my primary web archive access methods.
+This method worked on smaller collections, but runs into serious issues when getting above ~ 100 GB or so (unless you have extreme patience.
+I'm leaving it here in case it might help.**

 Blog post here: http://ianmilligan.ca/2013/05/15/warc-to-topic-models/ and additional documentation on running it all together on the command line here: http://ianmilligan.ca/2013/05/24/putting-it-all-together-warc-to-output/